 - Antibodies against important molecules of functional B Cells.

 All of the above medications are expensive and more importantly, have significant side effects.
-That is why at Phenicell Regenerative Institute, we prefer to use more natural remedies, such as stem cells or pure exosomes therapy for patients with rheumatoid arthritis.
+That is why at Phenicell Regenerative Institute, we prefer to use more natural remedies, such as natural biologics or pure exosomes therapy for patients with rheumatoid arthritis.
 Although these treatments are effective and safe and have been used all over the world, they are still NOT FDA approved yet (Wang, L. et al, 2019).
 At our institute we offer intravenous autologous BMAC or intravenous adult human umbilical cord blood mesenchymal cell treatment.
 We will soon be participating in IRB approved clinical research trials on patients with autoimmune and inflammatory conditions, to add to our IRB approved spinal cord injury research protocol.Exosome Therapy

 At Cedar, we also offer the latest regenerative medicine treatment called exosomes for our rheumatoid arthritis patients.
 Exosomes are nano-sized mammalian extracellular particles with essential properties to regulate biological processes and cellular signaling.
 There has been much interest in exosomes and their genetic content they transport in various diseasesin particular, autoimmune disease.
 Exosomes have diagnostic, prognostic and therapeutic implications of in rheumatoid arthritis (Tavasolian, et al, 2020).
-Zheng et al, 2020, recently studied BM derived mesenchymal stem cells secreting exosomal miRNA-192-5p and showed that this exosome can delay the inflammatory response in rheumatoid arthritis in rat model.
+Zheng et al, 2020, recently studied BM derived mesenchymal natural biologics secreting exosomal miRNA-192-5p and showed that this exosome can delay the inflammatory response in rheumatoid arthritis in rat model.
 Chen, et al, 2020, showed how exosomes carrying miRNA-486-5p help to promotes osteoblast differentiation in a mouse model of rheumatoid arthritis.